Jang Sel-gi: Gyeongju KHNP

 In 2024, Jang joined Gyeongju KHNP on a one-year contract, stating that she wanted a fresh start and "new energy" to avoid becoming complacent with repeatedly winning the championship.
-She proved to be a key player in her first year at the club, helping the team reach third place in the league.
-She received the 'Most Assists' and 'Best Midfielder' awards at the 2024 Develon Korea Women's Football Awards, as well as being named in the league's 'Best XI'.
-Having renewed her contract for another year, Gyeongju KHNP announced via their official Instagram page that Jang would be the club's captain for the 2025 season.
+In her first year at another WK League club, she once again became the league's top assist provider, and received the best midfielder award.
+Having renewed her contract for another year, Gyeongju announced via their official Instagram page that Jang would be the club's captain for the 2025 season.

 International career

+Jang was a member of the South Korea under-17 team at the 2009 AFC U-16 Women's Championship and the 2010 FIFA U-17 Women's World Cup, and won both competitions.
+She scored South Korea's last penalty in the penalty shoot-out of the U-17 World Cup final against Japan, which ended in a 5–4 win.

-In 2010, Jang was part of the under-17 team that won the FIFA U-17 Women's World Cup.
-In 2013, she led the under-19 team to their second AFC U-19 Women's Championship title.
-She was the 2013 AFC U-19 Women's Championship's top scorer with eight goals in five appearances, including five goals in a 7–0 win over Myanmar and one goal in each game against China, North Korea and Australia.
-As a result, she was named the tournament MVP and awarded the Golden Boot.
-In November 2013, she was named Asian Young Footballer of the Year.
+In 2013, Jang led the South Korea under-19 team to their second AFC U-19 Women's Championship title.
+She scored five goals in a 7–0 win over Myanmar and one goal in each of the three matches against China, North Korea and Australia, becoming the tournament's top scorer with eight goals.
+As a result of her performances, she received the AFC Women's Youth Player of the Year award as well as the tournament's Most Valuable Player award.

-On 6 March 2013, Jang made her senior debut for South Korea in a 2–0 win against South Africa in the Cyprus Cup.
-On 4 June 2016, she scored her first goal in a 5–0 win against Myanmar.
+On 6 March 2013, Jang made her senior debut for South Korea in a 2–0 win against South Africa at the 2013 Cyprus Women's Cup.
+On 4 June 2016, she scored her first international goal in a 5–0 win against Myanmar.